-As expected, we experienced a pull back in revenues in the first quarter, due to some project accelerations late last year.
-We ended the quarter with a record level backlog of \$255.3 million, which does not include jobs in which we are apparent low bidder.
+As expected, fluctuations in the mix of projects in the second quarter led to gaps in project schedules which put pressure on margins due to idle labor and equipment.
+However, we ended the quarter with a record level backlog of \$281.6 million, which does not include jobs in which we are apparent low bidder.

 Our tracking database of future projects of interest remains strong for the foreseeable future, with a steady demand for our heavy civil marine construction services.
 We continue to identify new bid opportunities in the private sector, reflecting increases in capital projects, both in new construction and refurbishment of existing infrastructure.
-Bridge projects funded by various state departments of transportation, as well as projects led by local port authorities, continue to be let at normal levels.
-However, current and future lettings from the US Army Corps of Engineers remain inconsistent and uncertain, putting pressure on the utilization of our dredging assets, which is expected to continue in the first half of 2014.
+Additionally, we expect to continue to see some lettings from the Corps of Engineers before the end of the Corps' fiscal year.
+As a result, we expect to see improvement in the utilization of our assets in the back half of the year.
+The second half will also benefit from the revenues generated from our Dredge Material Placement Area (DMPA) fees.